liam2/liam2/doc/usersguide/source/processes.rst

   *example* ::

-    grpavg(lag(age))    # average age that the current population had last year lag(grpavg(age))    # average age of the population of last year lag(age, 2)         # the age each person had two years ago (-1 for
+    lag(age)            # the age each person had last year, -1 if newborn lag(age, missing=0) # the age each person had last year, 0 if newborn grpavg(lag(age))    # average age that the current population had last year lag(grpavg(age))    # average age of the population of last year lag(age, 2)         # the age each person had two years ago (-1 for
                         # newborns)
-    lag(lag(age))       # this is equivalent (but slightly less efficient) lag(age, missing=0) # the age each person had last year, 0 if newborn
+    lag(lag(age))       # this is equivalent (but slightly less efficient)

 - value_for_period(expr, period[, missing=value]): value at a specific period